 Review your checkout funnel using each of the big mainstream browsers: Chrome, Safari, Firefox, MS Edge, and Opera.
 Now set your screen resolution as low as it will go and do it again.
 Now switch to a different operating system and do both of those steps again.
 Now jump on an iPad and do it.
 A windows tablet.
 An Android phone.
 An iPhone.

 You can see where I’m going with this.
 Just make sure your shop looks good, or at the very least works, on every combination of browser and device your customers could possibly be using.
-These days, you can’t get away with “We recommend you use Google Chrome for the best experience” messages.
-By the time a visitor reads that, they’re hitting the back button and going to a competitor’s store.
-Ain’t nobody got time for that.

 We can watch sessions from every combination of browser and device with FullStory to make sure we’re optimized for 90% of the market.

 5. Help Your Customer Service Team Breeze Through Their Support Queue

 One (huge) benefit to installing a digital experience platform that also has the ability to replay sessions is the boost to your ability to provide excellent customer service.